 - Robinhood offers an optional FDIC-insured checking account.
 Webull does not have a checking account option.

 - Neither platform supports automatic rebalancing.

-Your choice between these two investing platforms should come down to whether or not you need access to retirement accounts, margin, fractional shares, and a checking account.
+Your choice between these two investing platforms should come down to whether or not you need access to retirement accounts, margin, and a checking account.
 If you’re more of a long-term buy-and-hold investor and don’t care about short-term trading and security analysis, go with M1 Finance.